There are eight tabs in the Region/Estate window:

 Allow Land Resell: Specifies whether Residents who purchase land on your Estate can resell it to others or deed the land to a group.

-Allow Parcel Join/Divide: Specifies whether Residents who purchase land on your Estate can subdivide their parcels or join separated parcels together.
+Allow Land Join/Divide: Specifies whether Residents who purchase land on your Estate can subdivide their parcels or join separated parcels together.

 Agent Limit: Specifies how many avatars can be in your Region at once.
 Any avatars beyond this limit that try to enter are informed that the Region is full.
 You can raise this value above its default of 40 (for Full Regions), but a high number of avatars on a Region can significantly reduce the Region's performance.
 Alternatively, you can reduce the Agent Limit to prevent incoming avatars from causing undue load on your Region.